pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform-Samsung-SPC-1000.md

 Of course, supported multiple screen modes does have an overhead, as a result if you don't use either mode 1 or mode2, then you can exclude their code from being included using the following pragmas: `-pragma-define:CLIB_DISABLE_MODE0=1` and `-pragma-define:CLIB_DISABLE_MODE1=1`

-The optional VDP is also supported - compile with `-pragma-define:CRT_ENABLE_VDP=1`, select mode 10 and switch monitors.
+The optional VDP is also supported - compile with `-pragma-define:CRT_ENABLE_VDP=1`, select mode 10, 11 or 12 and switch monitors.

 # Screenshots